wasp-lang/open-saas/blog/src/content/docs/guides/deploying.md

 If you're looking to deploy your Blog, you can follow the [Deploying your Blog](#deploying-your-blog) section at the end of this guide.

+## Deploying your App

-## Prerequisites
+### Prerequisites

 Make sure you've got all your API keys and environment variables set up before you deploy.
-For example, in the [Stripe integration guide](/guides/stripe-integration), you set up your Stripe API keys using test keys and product ids.
-You'll need to get the production-ready keys and create actual Product IDs.
+For example, in the [Stripe integration guide](/guides/stripe-integration), you set up your Stripe API keys using test keys and product ids. **You'll need to get the production-ready keys and create actual Product IDs.**

-## Deploying to Fly.io
+### Deploying to Fly.io

 [Fly.io](https://fly.io) is a platform for running your apps globally.
 It's a great choice for deploying your SaaS app because it's free to get started, can host your entire full-stack app in one place, scales well, and has one-command deploy integration with Wasp.